 Unusual Options Activity Insight: VanEck Vectors Gold Miners ETF

-VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $34.26 following the option alert.
+On Thursday, shares of VanEck Vectors Gold Miners ETF (NYSE:GDX) saw unusual options activity.
+After the option alert, the stock price moved down to $33.62.

 - Sentiment: BEARISH